Geeoon/asploit/README.md

+# ASPLOIT
 Inspired by PHPSPLOIT

-1) Send requests to server with commands in http header

-2) Send base64 results in header
+This tool allows you to deploy and exploit backdoors with one line of code in Node and PHP servers.